stueynz/openapi-to-postman/README.md

 - `-t`, `--test`
   Used to test the collection with an in-built sample specification

+- `-H`, `--headerParameterEnabled`
+  Set the all header parameters to be enabled in the output collection

+- `-Q`, `--queryParameterEnabled`
+  Set the all query parameters to be enabled in the output collection

 - `-p`, `--pretty`
   Used to pretty print the collection object while writing to a file